-Fear holds us back.
-It causes us to self-censor, push down our authenticity, hesitate to reach for opportunities, and more.
-The good news is that moments of fear are perfect opportunities to practice the power of self-coaching.
+Fear can grip us in many ways.
+It causes us to self-censor, to push down our authenticity, to hesitate in reaching for opportunities, and more.
+Speaking from personal experience, fear can have a powerful impact on how we behave, but the good news is that these moments of fear are perfect opportunities to practice the power of self-coaching.

-I define self-coaching as the practice of pre-selecting words of encouragement, affirmation, and guidance that you can tell yourself when the gremlin in your head wants you to hold back.
-Essentially, it’s a strategic way to give yourself the pep-talk you need when you need it most.
+Self-coaching is the practice of pre-selecting words of affirmation, encouragement, and guidance that you can tell yourself when the gremlin in your head wants you to hold back.
+It’s a form of mental rehearsal, which we know is a clinically proven strategy to help reduce stress.
+Essentially, it’s a strategic way of giving yourself a pep talk when you need it most.

 Start with Mindfulness

-When we experience moments of fear or panic, our nervous system is activated, and we experience fight, flight, or freeze (also called amygdala hijack).
-When we are in amygdala hijack, physical symptoms of stress impair aspects of our cognition and decision-making.
-But when we practice mindfulness, we can slow down, hear what’s happening in our mind, and be in greater control of how we speak and behave.
+When we experience moments of fear or panic, our nervous system is activated, and we enter into a fight, flight, or freeze response.
+When this happens, the physical symptoms of stress can impair aspects of our cognition and decision-making.
+By practicing mindfulness, we can slow down, hear what’s happening in our mind, and be in greater control of how we speak and behave.

 After practicing mindful awareness of your thoughts for a while, you’ll have a better idea of the kinds of situations in which you’re likely to experience negative narratives.
 It’s in those situations that you’ll want to have self-coaching on standby.